CHAPTER 13

 (f) Instituto Nacional de Estudios Históricos de las Revoluciones de México

-- Secretaría de Energía (Ministry of Energy), includes:
+1. Secretaría de Energía (Ministry of Energy) and the following entities:

 (a) Comisión Nacional de Seguridad Nuclear y Salvaguardias (National